KonishchevDmitry/binup/README.md

 ```

 binup edits the configuration file only in the following cases:
-1. When `--project` is specified in the `install` command and the specified parameters doesn't match already registered ones;
+1. When `--project` is specified in the `install` command and the specified parameters don't match already registered ones;
 2. In the `uninstall` command.

 If you don't feel comfortable when some app automatically edit your configs, you can register all tools manually and run `binup install|upgrade $name` – when `--project` is not specified, the tool never touches the config.